 - Vehicles includes but is not limited to cars, motorcycles, bicycles, trucks, trailers, campers, etc.

-- Safety and Security shall develop and publicize a plan for determining parking designation and the appropriate usage of roadways, parking, bicycle spaces and other designated areas.
+- The Campus Safety and Security Office shall develop and publicize a plan for determining parking designation and the appropriate usage of roadways, parking, bicycle spaces and other designated areas.

 - SFCC has established designated parking areas to accommodate special needs such as the handicapped, special recognition (i.e., commuter pools), and general parking.

 - Parking for disabled individuals is first priority.
-Safety and Security recognizes the standard “handicapped” permits issued by the City of Santa Fe.
-Permits must be properly displayed in vehicles at all times while parked on SFCC property as required by City standards.
+Campus Safety and Security recognizes the standard “handicapped” permits issued by the State of New Mexico.
+Permits must be properly displayed in vehicles at all times while parked on SFCC property as required by state standards.
 (66-7-352.5 NMSA 1978).

-- Overnight parking is prohibited unless approved by CSS.
+- Overnight parking is prohibited unless approved by Campus Safety and Security.

-- As part of SFCC’s environmental initiatives, the College has established a Carpool Parking Program open to students, faculty and staff.
-CSS administers and monitors the program.
+- As part of SFCC’s environmental initiatives, the College has established a Carpool Parking Program open to students and employees.
+Campus Safety and Security administers and monitors the program.
 Permits will be issued to registered applicants on a semester‐to-semester basis.

 - Reserved parking is available.
-To request a reserved parking space, applicants must submit the appropriate form signed by the supervisor to CSS.
+To request a reserved parking space, applicants must submit the appropriate form signed by the supervisor to Campus Safety and Security.

 - Bicycles are allowed in designated areas only.
 Owners must ensure bicycles are locked on bicycle racks when unattended.
 Bicycles, skateboards, roller-skates, wheelies, scooters, hover boards, in-line skates, and the like may be used only on campus streets.
 They are prohibited on sidewalks and other campus walkways.